openmeteo/openhi-docker-dev/README.md

 8. Once in the container, `dbimport` will import the database.

+9. `python manage.py migrate` will ensure the database is up-to-date (the database import file could be slightly out of date).

-9. In the container, `python manage.py runserver 0.0.0.0:8000` will start the server.
+10. In the container, `python manage.py runserver 0.0.0.0:8000` will start the server.

-10. In your browser, visit http://localhost:8001/.
+11. In your browser, visit http://localhost:8001/.